ajeydudhe/workflow-lite/README.md

 # Workflow-lite - Simple workflow engine using Spring framework and Spring Expression Language

-**NOTE:** Work in progress.
-Need to update the readme as per the new implementation which uses UML activity diagram to define workflow !!!

 **Workflow-lite** is a simple workflow engine using the Spring framework.
 As of now, it can be used to define a simple sequential workflow.

 * A workflow consists of Actions to be executed in the given order.